 About The Siu Carbondale Budget

-SUI Carbondale has two primary budgets: operating and capital.
+SIU Carbondale’s primary operating budget is developed annually.
+It covers expenses related to personnel, commodities, equipment and other operations.
+Expenses for building and renovation projects are covered separately.
 Much of the information below may be found in the SIU system budget along with additional tables, charts and descriptions.
 Separate tables and charts are generally provided for each campus.

 The operating budget for SIU Carbondale is prepared each fiscal year for approval of the Board of Trustees.
 The layout of the budget illustrates the different types of available fund sources, such as appropriated funds, grants and contracts, and more.